agathis-project/salix-arctica/README.md

   needs to be available for system testing to evaluate its contribution to overall performance.

-- default: drive (uC) **MSYNC3M** with a clock signal of 2.4MHz (2.2MHz to 2.6MHz) as described in 3.2.6. to allow decreasing system noise - see 3.2.6.
+- **default: drive (uC) MSYNC3M with a 2.4MHz clock** as described in 3.2.6.
+  to allow decreasing system noise - see 3.2.6.

 - drive (uC) **EN** HIGH to turn ON the regulator.